Restless people in a wagon train; D

 ©Doug Hendren 2020

 This is what climate crisis looks like.
 The main driver is humans burning coal, gas and oil for energy: electricity, heating, industry and transportation.
-Many people think fossil fuels are cheap.
-That is only because many of their costs are not being counted.
+Some people still think fossil fuels are cheap – but only because so many of their costs are not being counted.
 A true accounting must include the costs of pollution, of extreme weather, rising seas and climate disruption.

 We have the ability right now to transition completely to clean, renewable sources of energy.
 We are limited by politics, not by our technology.
 Our lawmakers continue to subsidize the fossil fuel industry which is burning down our homes and our world.
 Many of our energy regulators have been “captured” by fossil fuel interests.

 It is clear that market forces alone will not stop the climate juggernaut.
-A Green New Deal, with decisive federal support for a clean energy transition, may be able to keep us to the 1.5° target.
-Political leaders who believe we cannot afford some sort of green new deal need to start tallying the cost of doing nothing.
+Federal support from the 2022 Inflation Reduction Act is helping move us toward a clean energy economy, but obstruction and disinformation from the powerful fossil fuel industry remains formidable.
+Political leaders who believe this transition is too costly need to start tallying the cost of doing nothing.
 Watching the land of milk and honey, whole cities going up in smoke, one has to ask: What are they thinking?